FITE-5thYear/Scheduler-App-Design-Pattern/README.md

 # Scheduler-App-Design-Pattern
-Mini-homework about design pattern in software engineering 3 subject.
+Mini-project about design pattern in software engineering 3 subject.